-Associate Professor Ann Quinton BAppSc(MRS), GradDip(Ultrasound), MAppSc(Ultrasound), PhD(medicine), GradCert(Higher Education), AMS is the unit coordinator for Fetal Echocardiography ECHO20003.
-Ann has worked clinically in fetal medicine units performing obstetric ultrasound and fetal echocardiography scans.
+Associate Professor Ann Quinton, BAppSc (MRS), GradDip (Ultrasound), MAppSc (Ultrasound), PhD (Medicine), GradCert (Higher Education), AMS is the unit coordinator for ECHO20003 Fetal Echocardiography.
+Ann has worked clinically in fetal medicine units performing obstetric ultrasound and fetal echocardiography ultrasound.
 Ann continues to work part-time clinically, performs research and lectures extensively nationally and internationally in the field of fetal echocardiography.
-The best way to contact Ann is via email: a.quinton@cqu.edu.au or Ph: 02 9324 5008 as she is often in labs with students.
-Ann is based on the Sydney, NSW campus.
+The best way to contact Ann is via email: a.quinton@cqu.edu.au or Ph: +61 2 9324 5008 as she is often in the labs with students.
+Ann is based at the Sydney, NSW campus.